jackc/web-starter-app/README.md

 # Web Starter App

+Warning: This is not ready for public use.

 This is a starter web application.
 It is not a web framework.
 It is how I prefer to start web applications.

 ## Prerequisites